 - Growth factor therapy -- materials produced by the body that helps wound-healing cells grow.

-You will receive treatment at the wound center every week or more, depending on your treatment plan.
+You will receive treatment at the wound center every week or more often, depending on your treatment plan.

 Your providers will give you instructions on caring for your wound at home in between visits.
 Depending on your needs, you may also receive help with: